-- a.
 ADOH underwrites annual Operating Expenses for new construction Projects at \$4,200 per Unit per year and for acquisition/rehabilitation Projects at \$4,500 per Unit per year, not including replacement reserves and resident Supportive Services.
+Any employee Unit, whether or not it is rent-commanding, is included in the calculation of Operating Expenses.
 The \$4,200 and \$4,500 Operating Expense assumptions also assume that the utilities for the Units will be broken down as follows: 1) tenants will pay for power and gas in their Units, and 2) water, sewer and trash expenses will be borne by the Owner.

-Waivers will only be considered where the Developer can demonstrate by providing past operating statements from similar properties over which the Developer has a Controlling Interest, which demonstrate capacity to operate the Project within the proposed operating budget without deferred maintenance. - b.
+Waivers will be required for an operating budget that is more than \$100 per unit per year higher or lower than this standard.
+Waivers for operating budgets that are higher than the standard must demonstrate that the additional costs are reasonable and necessary for project operations.
+Waivers will only be considered where the Developer can demonstrate by providing past operating statements from similar properties over which the Developer has a Controlling Interest, which demonstrate capacity to operate the Project within the proposed operating budget without deferred maintenance.

+- a.
+Land Lease.
+Lease payments for land are an Operating Expense and are not permitted to be included in the Development Budget.
+ADOH reserves the right to order a third party valuation of the lease payment at the Applicant's expense. - b.
 Replacement Reserves.
 ADOH underwrites replacement reserves for new construction of Housing for Older Persons Projects at the rate of \$250 per Unit per year, and other new construction projects and all acquisition/rehabilitation projects at \$350 per Unit per year.
 Replacement reserves must also be shown on the Project pro forma beginning in year one (1) and must increase at three percent (3%) per year during the Compliance Period. - c.
 Costs for Supportive Services will be considered an additional annual Operating Expense.
 An operating budget that includes Supportive Services must equal the sum of the annual Operating Expenses plus the annual cost for the Supportive Services.
-The cost for Supportive Services should be shown in the Cash Flow Section of the Project pro forma. - d.
+If the permanent lender is including the cost of Supportive Services in the sizing of the loan, it should be noted in the loan commitment letter. - d.
 Applicant must include property taxes in annual Operating Expenses with the formula used to calculate the real estate taxes shown in Section 15 of Form 3.
-If the property is exempt from property taxes, the Applicant must submit a written certification confirming the exemption from the county treasurer or assessor's office, or the governmental entity having taxing authority over the Project. - e.
+If the property is exempt from property taxes, the Applicant must submit a written certification confirming

+- the exemption from the county treasurer or assessor's office or the governmental entity having taxing authority over the Project. - e.
 The proposed management company must submit a statement at time of application confirming that the Operating Expense projections are reasonable. - f.
-ADOH does not include asset management Fees in ordinary annual Operating Expenses. - g.
+ADOH does not include asset management fees in ordinary annual Operating Expenses. - g.
 ADOH may underwrite to higher operating costs for Projects proposing specialized or unique characteristics such as rehabilitation of buildings located in historic areas.